-Santa Maria-style barbecue is thought to have evolved naturally for, In the mid-1800s, in the valley of Santa Maria, local ranchers would host Spanish-style feasts each spring for their vaqueros or cowboys, following big cattle roundups.
+Santa Maria-style barbecue is thought to have evolved in the mid-1800s, in the valley of Santa Maria.
+Local ranchers would host Spanish-style feasts each spring for their vaqueros or cowboys, following big cattle roundups.

 They barbecued meat over pits filled with hot coals of local red oak.

-In 1931, the Santa Maria Club started a “Stag Barbecue,” which was held on the second Wednesday of every month, with up to 700 patrons attending each event.
+In 1931, the Santa Maria Club started a “Stag Barbecue.
+This was held on the second Wednesday of every month, with up to 700 patrons attending each event.

 Over the years, the legend of Santa Maria Style Barbecue grew, turning a local treasure into a major attraction.

 In those early days, the favored cut was top-block sirloin.
-Then, as today, the meat was rolled in a mixture of salt, pepper and garlic salt before being barbecued over the red oak coals, which contribute a smoky, hearty flavor.
+The meat was rolled in a mixture of salt, pepper, and garlic salt before being barbecued.
+Cooked over the red oak coals, which contribute a smoky, hearty flavor.

 In the 1950s, a local butcher named Bob Schutz perfected the tri-tip, a triangular bottom sirloin cut that quickly joined top-block sirloin as a staple of Santa Maria Style Barbecue.